winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

 ## Discussion topics
 - `get` vs `on_get` - Should the `cloud.api` API have the `on_` prefix to match `cloud.bucket` API and also to allow calling the api get/post/delete/put commands (`api.get(url)` vs `api.on_get(path, inflight ())`
-- Routing params - I have used express's synatx for dynamic parts of the path for the api gateway `get("/task/:id"`, but then I noticed that [aws](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-step-by-step.html) uses the `{id}` syntax.
+- [x] Routing params - I have used express's synatx for dynamic parts of the path for the api gateway `get("/task/:id"`, but then I noticed that [aws](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-step-by-step.html) uses the `{id}` syntax.
 What should be the the right syntax?
+  - We will go with the [openapi spec](https://swagger.io/docs/specification/paths-and-operations/) that uses the `/tasks/{id}` syntax
 - Bring internal nodejs types - how do we bring something that we can't require, like `RegEx`
 - From anything to Json - can I cast something from bring untyped to Json?
 - Calling await